 Contributions-In accordance with state statutes, annual actuarial valuations determine active member and employer contribution requirements.
 The combined active member and employer contribution rates are expected to finance the costs of benefits employees earn during the year, with an additional amount to finance any unfunded accrued liability.
-For the year ended June 30, 2024, statute required active ASRS members to contribute at the actuarially determined rate of 12.29 percent (12.14 percent for retirement and 0.15 percent for long-term disability) of the members' annual covered payroll, and statute required the District to contribute at the actuarially determined rate of 12.29 percent (12.03 percent for retirement, 0.11 percent for health insurance premium benefit, and 0.15 percent for long-term disability) of the active members' annual covered payroll.
-If the District also made alternative contributions for retired members who returned to work, add the following sentence: In addition, the District was required by statute to contribute at the actuarially determined rate of 9.99 percent (9.94 percent for retirement and 0.05 percent for long-term disability) of annual covered payroll of retired members who worked for the District in year of service
+For the year ended June 30, 2025, statute required active ASRS members to contribute at the actuarially determined rate of 12.27 percent (12.12 percent for retirement and 0.15 percent for long-term disability) of the members' annual covered payroll, and statute required the District to contribute at the actuarially determined rate of 12.27 percent (12.05 percent for retirement, 0.07 percent for health insurance premium benefit, and 0.15 percent for long-term disability) of the active members' annual covered payroll.
+If the District also made alternative contributions for retired members who returned to work, add the following sentence: In addition, the District was required by statute to contribute at the actuarially determined rate of 10.19 percent (10.14 percent for retirement and 0.05 percent for long-term disability) of annual covered payroll of retired members who worked for the year of service

-^{}With actuarially reduced benefits.
+\With actuarially reduced benefits.

-County Community College District
+County Commu nity College District

-(College) Use at District s discretion
+( College) Use at Dist rict's discretion

-Notes to final ncial statements
+Notes to financial statements

-June 30, 202 4 1
+June 30, 2025

+,

-the pension, healt h insurance premium benefit, and long s would typically fill.
-The District's contributions to g-term disability plans for the year ended June 30, respectively.
-Source: district records
+taran da antara da a tes to the ASRS would typically fill.
+The District's nium benefit, and long-term disability plans for the year, and \$, respectively.
+Source:

-• ' net pension/OPEB asset or liability.
-S owing asset and liabilities for its proportionate Source: ASRS schedule of pension/OPEB
+Liability -At June 30, 2025 , the District reported th share of the ASRS' net pension/OPEB asset or liab amounts by employer e following asset and liabilities for its proportionate ility.
+Source: ASRS schedule of pension/OPEB

 ASRS Net pension/OPEB (asset) liability

+Pension (,

-Pension Health insurance premium benefit Long-term disability (asset) Hability
+Health insurance premium benefit

-The net asset and net liabilities were measured as of June 30, 2023.
-The total liability used to calculate the net asset or net liability was determined using update procedures to roll forward the total liability from an actuarial valuation as of June 30, 2022, to the measurement date of June 30, 2023.
+The net asset and net liabilities were measured as of June 30, 2024.
+The total liability used to calculate the net asset or net liability was determined using update procedures to roll forward the total liability from an actuarial valuation as of June 30, 2023, to the measurement date of June 30, 2024.

-The District's proportion of the net asset or net liability was based on the District's actual contributions to the plan relative to the total of all participating employers' contributions for the year ended June 30, 2023.
-The District's proportion measured as of June 30, 2023, and the change from its proportions measured as of June 30, 2022, were: Source: ASRS schedule of employer pension/OPEB allocations and calculation of difference between percentage from ASRS schedules of employer pension/OPEB allocations for current and prior measurement date
+The District's proportion of the net asset or net liability was based on the District's actual contributions to the plan relative to the total of all participating employers' contributions for the year ended June 30, 2024.
+The District's proportion measured as of June 30, 2024, and the change from its proportions measured as of June 30, 2023, were: Source: ASRS schedule of employer pension/OPEB allocations and calculation of difference between percentage from ASRS schedules of employer pension/OPEB allocations for current and prior measurement date

 ASRS

 Proportion

-June 30, 2023
+June 30, 2024

 Pension

 Health insurance premium benefit

 Long-term disability

 Proportion

+June 30, 2024

 June 30, 2023

-June 30, 2022